arm-on/interpretable-image-classification/visualization-comparison/README.md

 Description
 ---

-This folder contains the codes for comparing the methods based on visualization.
+This folder contains the notebooks for comparing the methods based on visualization.